 Do you work with partners in and around Cheltenham?

 We work closely with GARAS (Gloucestershire Action for Refugees and Asylum Seekers) who do fantastic work for all those who arrive in our area.
-They are paying for the other half of Wi-Fi costs for the coming year.
 We also work with Cheltenham Volunteer Teachers, who support refugees in learning and practicing English - they're presently resourcing language teachers for asylum seekers, so please do message them if you'd like to help.

 We also have links to some of the brilliant organisations and businesses around town, including the Wilson Gallery, Sober Parrot, Everyman Theatre, Boston Tea Party, Friends Meeting House, St Gregory the Great Church Cheltenham and Giles Mountford of dair* and other local businesses among other wonderfully supportive people, whose help we greatly appreciate.